What we know and have established

 B. Disciples were drunk or had drug trips:

-It's easy to believe that an actual miraculous event outside of religious perception about Messiah jolted them into beliefs that were contrary to prior religious norms or expectations of Messiah, but the idea of a psychological experience within their own minds brought on this change is working in reverse.
+It's easy at first glance to just believe that an actual miraculous event outside of religious perceptions they had about Messiah jolted them into beliefs that were contrary to prior religious norms or expectations of Messiah, but the idea of such a psychological experience brought on this change is working in reverse.
 Hallucinations or visions work from within the mind, therefore are predisposed to current social and cultural factors outside the mind.
 In other words, what's known within a culture and society influences hallucinations; hallucinations don't happen in spite of this knowledge only to change the direction of knowledge.

-Ironically, while there are those who unjustifiably dismiss as fabrication Matthew's account of the guard placed at the tomb and the conspiracy between the Jewish authorities that ensued after the fact to cover it up, some actually use it specifically as a way of necessitating a counter argument to this cultural problem.
-The argument they make is that since Matthew records the Jewish authorities recalling the resurrection predictions Jesus made prior (Matthew 27:62-63), worried the disciples would steal the body in order to perpetuate those predictions and giving the authorities such necessary precautions to assign guards to watch the tomb, then there's every reason to assume that Jesus' claims would have also induced the necessary conditions for post-crucifixion visions by the disciples.
+Ironically, while there are critics who unjustifiably dismiss as fabrication Matthew's account of the guard placed at the tomb and the conspiracy between the Jewish authorities that ensued after the fact to cover it up, some critics actually use it as a way of necessitating a counter argument against this cultural problem.
+The argument they make is that since Matthew records the Jewish authorities recalling the resurrection predictions Jesus made prior (Matthew 27:62-63), worried the disciples would steal the body in order to perpetuate those predictions which is why they made such precautions to assign guards to watch the tomb, then there's every reason to assume that Jesus' claims would have also induced the necessary conditions for post-crucifixion visions by the disciples.
 In short, if the authorities recalled Jesus' claims about his resurrection after his death, why not his followers which could have produced the visions?
 It would seem they want their cake and eat it too.
 The problem here is that one must accept as authentic Matthew's account of the guards placed there.
-So, once again, this takes us full circle and back to Theory #1 with an even greater problem: who took the body, why and how did they get past the guards; or if the rumors about the empty tomb were based on imagined visions of a resurrected executed Messiah, or vice versa, why no one addressed or corrected this misconception since it was now an imperial defiance?
+Once again, this takes us full circle and back to Theory #1 with an even greater problem: who took the body, why and how did they get passed the guards; or if the rumors about the empty tomb were based on imagined visions of a resurrected executed Messiah, or vice versa, why no one addressed or corrected this misconception since it was now imperial defiance?

-There is simply no reason not to assume that any psychological condition necessary to produce these visions would have been restrained by more than one external obstacle, such as the burial ritualism within the community that I discussed earlier in Theory #1.
+There is simply no reason not to assume that any psychological condition necessary to produce these visions would have been restrained by more than one external obstacle, such as the burial ritualism I discussed earlier in Theory #1.
 In other words, in this culture, the dead stayed dead and bodies stayed where they were placed because there was strict religious protocol to ensure this, so resurrection visions would have occurred against cultural factors that would have presumably interfered with this.
-Rumors of resurrection at least implies a missing body which implies violation of burial protocol, and since the latter is a serious matter with both Roman and Jewish elements, in fact the entire Jewish community, this would have led to inquiry about such rumors which would have presumably led to inevitable refutation and correction.
-The second external problem is that since this idea of Messiah and his resurrection was not consistent with prior beliefs, visions can't explain the origins of this concept or the sudden theological switch from a Jewish cultural norm.
-X = something powerful triggered a collective vision that lead to Y = a belief that ran against prior religious perceptions that were firmly ingrained in their culture, thus forced a change of prior perception into a new perception.
+Rumors of resurrection at least implies a missing body which implies violation of burial protocol, and since the latter is a serious matter to both Roman and Jewish elements, in fact the entire Jewish community, this would have led to inquiry about such rumors which would have led to inevitable refutation and correction.
+The second external problem is that since this idea of Messiah and his resurrection was not consistent with prior beliefs, visions can't explain the origins of this concept or the sudden theological switch from the Jewish cultural norm.
+X = something powerful triggered a collective vision that lead to Y = a belief that ran against prior religious perception that was firmly ingrained in their culture, thus forced a change from an old to a new perception.
 A crucified Messiah who had to die for the sins of mankind that is suddenly resurrected and flies off into clouds without avenging his death or delivering Israel not only works against the grain of death and burial ritualism but was the complete opposite their socioreligious messianic preconception.

 Visions of Jesus in Paradise (Luke 23:42-43) with other righteous Jewish Patriarchs awaiting final resurrection of the last days for example is a vision consistent with Judaic beliefs and norms.
-Perhaps a vision taking place during the Jewish revolt or even activities leading up to that point; a psychological experience that reinforces their belief in the deliverance of Israel would have also been consistent.
-Peter taking up arms against Rome because of a vision of the resurrected messianic hero that assures him victory is what we might expect.
+Perhaps a vision taking place during the Jewish revolt or even activities leading up to that point; a psychological experience reinforcing their belief in the deliverance of Israel would have also been consistent.
+Peter taking up arms against Rome because of a vision of the resurrected Christ that assures him victory is what we might expect.
+These are the type of visions consistent with the socioreligous atmosphere wherein they are spawned.
 This was the religious expectation and clearly the psychology of his followers at the time (see Luke 22:38, ; John 18:10).
-In fact, we do have an actual report of visions outside of the gospels that serve as an example of this.
-Josephus records visions that led up the final war of 70 CE that consisted of chariots and armored clad soldiers running about the clouds in the sky and was seen by multiple eyewitnesses who were undoubtedly preoccupied with rumors of revolt and war swirling in the air.
-These are the type of visions consistent with the socioreligous atmosphere wherein they are spawned.
+In fact, we do have an actual report of visions outside of the gospels that serve as an example of this consistency.
+Josephus records visions that led up the final war of 70 CE that consisted of chariots and armored clad soldiers running about the clouds in the sky and was seen by multiple eyewitnesses who were undoubtedly preoccupied with rumors of revolt and war swirling in the air during this time.

-Drug trips, visions and hallucinations are not produced by ideas that are outside the mind's scope of political and socioreligious expectation or cognitive preconceptions.
-Thus, we can conclude that we not only don't have the ideal circumstances that would induce this experience, but contrary circumstances that would have directly interfered with it -- i.e. the type of execution he experienced that was unexpected, the burial ritualism, religious and political preconceptions of role of Messiah, etc.
+Drug trips, visions and hallucinations are not produced by ideas that are outside the mind's scope of political and socioreligious expectation or cognitive preconception.
+Thus, we can conclude that we not only don't have the ideal circumstances that would induce this experience, but contrary circumstances that would have directly interfered with it or served as obstacles -- i.e. the type of execution he experienced that was unexpected, the burial ritualism, religious and political preconceptions of the role of Messiah, etc.

 There were no mystical or spiritual attachments to the resurrection outside of the gospels like we see in later apocryphal gospels.
 There were no visuals of the actual resurrection itself; no visuals of Jesus rising from the grave wrappings, stepping out of the tomb and glowing like the sun, or sitting at the right hand of God, surrounded by ostentatious religious imagery such as similar visions experienced throughout the New Testament (examples: Mark 9:2-7; Matthew 17:1-7; Luke 9:28-35; Acts 9:1-6; Revelation 1:9-20).

 The idea of the resurrection in and of itself is indeed miraculous, but the illustrations of how it occurred don't have the spiritual spectacle that we would expect in light of how such events were described in other literature of this time, including and especially Christian literature.
-The vision theory is simply not plausible at all in association with what the actual visions consisted of and how they're described, therefore, to propose a vision theory, one would have to totally put everything I just discussed about the psychological implausibly aside, completely isolate this theory from the gospel stories and how the resurrection is described, focus solely on just the visions declared by Paul (1 Corinthians 15:3-8), and then assume the plausibility of multiple people having the same visions at the same time.
+The vision theory is simply not plausible at all in association with what the actual visions consisted of and how they're described, therefore, to propose a vision theory, one would have to totally put everything I just discussed about the psychological implausibly aside, completely isolate this theory from the gospel stories and how the resurrection is described, focus solely on just the visions declared by Paul (1 Corinthians 15:3-8), and then overlook the implausibility of multiple people having the same visions at the same time.

-Superstition is related to many of the previous issues I've discussed.
+Superstition faces the same obstacles as many of the previous issues I've discussed.
 Superstition alone wouldn't produce a resurrected Messiah and atonement theology that ran contrary to their preconceived cultural and religious expectations anymore than hallucinations.
-Moreover, superstition is not anything like people assume it was during this era, specifically within this culture.
+Moreover, superstition is not anything like people assume it was during this era, specifically in this culture.
 It is assumed that since the first century Greco-Roman world was filled with magic, spirits and miracles (this of course is once again under the presupposition that these things aren't true), Judea can be lumped into one collective group of primitive half-wits who would have worshiped a chipmunk had they thought it resurrected from the dead.